IamWarHead/ddb-game-log/README.md

 :exclamation: Users have noticed some problems when using the module in Forge instances.
 Issues are under investigation currently.

+:exclamation: Forien's Copy Environment module can cause serious issues with the settings of the module.
+The issue is under investigation.

 &nbsp;

 ## IamWarHead's Software Bakery - Discord server